About

 © Andrew Hurlbut, 2023

-An avid competitor, Alexandra recently competed as a finalist in the WKXL New Hampshire Opera Idol where she was awarded a main stage contract in their upcoming season.
-She is a first place winner of the Edith Newfield Award from the Musicians Club of Women, where she was also featured in recital.
+An avid competitor, Alexandra was recently named a winner of the John Alexander National Vocal Competition where she will be featured in concert later this season.
+She has also competed as a finalist in the WKXL New Hampshire Opera Idol where she was awarded a main stage contract in their subsequent season.
+Alexandra is a first place winner of the Edith Newfield Award from the Musicians Club of Women, where she was also featured in recital.
 In 2023, Alexandra was named the winner of The American Prize in Voice, a first prize winner of the Nouvelles Étoiles International Competition, the third place winner of the Music International Grand Prix Competition, and competed as a finalist in the Carolyn Bailey Argento Vocal Competition.
-In 2021, she was a top ten finalist in the Classical Singer International Vocal Competition and the Opera MODO Detroit Aria Competition, and received several awards from the National Association of Teachers of Singing
+In 2021, she was a top ten finalist in the Classical Singer International Vocal Competition and the Opera MODO Detroit Aria Competition, and received several awards from the National Association of Teachers of Singing.

-Alexandra graduated from Northwestern University with a Bachelor of Music in Voice and Opera Performance and a Bachelor of Arts in Biochemistry.
-She completed her Bachelor of Music under the instruction of Theresa Brancaccio and Alan Darling.
+Alexandra holds degrees in Opera Performance and Biochemistry from Northwestern University and the New England Conservatory where she studied under Theresa Brancaccio and Bradley Williams.
 In addition to maintaining an active performance schedule, Alexandra is extremely passionate about voice science.
 She currently serves as the primary data analyst for research being done at Northwestern University that unites vocal pedagogy with biomedical engineering.
 Alexandra is a published scientific author and her work can be read here.

-Off stage, Alexandra can generally be found playing with her doodles (Fergus and Archie), testing out new recipes, or recreationally compiling a spreadsheet.
-She is currently based in Boston, Massachusetts.
+Off stage, Alexandra can generally be found playing with her doodles (Fergus and Archie), wandering aimlessly through the grocery store, or absorbed in an inordinately sad novel.
+She is currently based in New York City.